coderanges/swiftcrm/README.md

 # **SwiftCRM**

-SwiftCRM is a simple Customer Relationship Management (CRM) system built with Flask and Jinja2 templates.
+SwiftCRM is a comprehensive Customer Relationship Management (CRM) system with a Flask backend and React TypeScript frontend.
 It allows for easy management of **contacts, leads, orders, invoices, receipts, and accounting**.
-The project is designed to start with a Jinja2-based frontend and later transition to a React frontend while keeping the Flask backend.
+The project implements a modern architecture with a RESTful API backend and a responsive React frontend.

 ---